PGNAA Spectral Classification of Metal with Density Estimations: Results

 As each measured gamma ray yields an additional summand in (\ref{equation:likelihood}), we can visualize the classification between two classes depending on the measurement time of a sample.
 For this we consider the sample size from the short time measurement $s$ as a function of the measurement time.
 And we write this as $s(t)$.
 For given short time measurement $s(t)$ for two classes $S_k$ and $S_l$ the difference $\log(p(s(t)|S_k))-\log(p(s(t)|S_l))$ can be considered as classification base.
 In this context we can consider a visualization of the function $D(t)=\log(p(s(t)|S_k))-\log(p(s(t)|S_l))$ and if the curve is below the classification threshold, it is a misclassification.(see Fig. \ref{figure:Klassifikation} and \ref{figure:Klassifikation_1}).

 The classification reliability, which increases linearly with the sample size, can be seen in the increasing differences.
 This shows that the shorter the measurement time of the alloy, the more difficult it is to classify the metal alloys.
-This is because the shorter the measurement time, the stronger the noise and the smaller the amount of measurement of individual energies (compare the height of the counts and the noise between Fig. \ref{figure:Spektrum_plot} and \ref{figure:PGNAA_simulated}).
-The classification of the worst case is shown in Fig. \ref{figure:Klassifikation_1}.
+This is because the shorter the measurement time, the stronger the noise and the smaller the amount of measurement of individual energies (compare the height of the counts and the noise between Fig. \ref{figure:Spektrum_plot} and \ref{figure:messzeit_0.5sec}).